 Sen. Bob Menendez enters not guilty plea to latest criminal indictment

-NEW YORK (AP) — Sen. Bob Menendez and his wife pleaded not guilty on Monday to new obstruction of justice charges in a New York court.
+NEW YORK (AP) — U.S. Sen. Bob Menendez and his wife pleaded not guilty on Monday to new obstruction of justice charges recently added to a broad corruption indictment threatening the Democrat’s re-election chances.

-The new charges were in a rewritten indictment returned last week against the Democrat in Manhattan federal court.

-“Once again, not guilty your honor,” Menendez responded after Judge Sidney H. Stein asked him to enter a plea at a 20-minute hearing.
-Menendez had previously pleaded not guilty to charges in October.
+“Once again, not guilty your honor,” Menendez responded after Judge Sidney H. Stein asked him to enter a plea at a 20-minute hearing at a federal court in Manhattan.
+Menendez had previously pleaded not guilty to other charges in October.

-Menendez and his wife, Nadine, entered the pleas to the indictment containing new charges of conspiracy to obstruct justice and obstruction of justice.
-Afterward, they briefly spoke to one another before leaving the courtroom together.
+Menendez and his wife, Nadine, left the courthouse without speaking to reporters.
+Menendez ignored a shouted question about whether he intends to run for re-election.

-The couple is charged with conspiring with three businessmen to accept bribes of gold bars, cash and a luxury car in return for the senator’s help in projects pursued by the businessmen.
+The couple is charged with taking bribes of gold bars, cash and a luxury car in return for the senator’s help in projects pursued by three New Jersey businessmen.
+Prosecutors say that in return for the loot, Menendez helped one of the men get a lucrative meat-certification deal with Egypt — and in doing so took actions favorable to the Egyptian government.
+An indictment said Menendez helped another associate get a deal with a Qatari investment fund.

-Two of the three businessmen they allegedly conspired with also entered not guilty pleas on Monday.
+Two of the three businessmen accused of bribing Menendez also entered not guilty pleas on Monday.
 A third, Jose Uribe, pleaded guilty two weeks ago to bribery charges and agreed to testify against the others at a trial set for May 6.

-The new allegations — part of what is now an 18-count indictment — are related to gifts prosecutors say the couple received from Uribe.

-According to the indictment, Menendez caused his lawyer to falsely tell prosecutors overseeing the investigation that he was unaware that another of his business associates had helped his wife make a $23,000 mortgage payment on her New Jersey home.
-It said Nadine Menendez caused her lawyer to tell prosecutors last August that the mortgage payment and funds provided by Uribe for a Mercedes-Benz were loans when she knew they were bribes.

 After his fall arrest, Menendez, 70, was forced to relinquish his chairmanship of the Senate Foreign Relations Committee but said he would not resign from Congress.